Jean-Pierre Tiéhi

-Jean-Pierre Tiéhi (born 24 January 2002) is a French professional footballer who plays as a striker for Hamilton Academical, on loan from Fulham.
+Jean-Pierre Alberic Tiéhi (born 24 January 2002) is a French professional footballer who plays as a striker for Liga II club Politehnica Iași.

 Early and personal life

 Born in Paris, Tiéhi is the son of Ivorian footballer Joel Tiéhi, and the brother of Christ Tiéhi.

 Career

 Tiéhi moved from Le Havre to English club Fulham in summer 2018.
 He returned to France on loan in January 2022, signing with Rodez.
 He made his senior debut for the club on 19 February 2022, one of four new players to do so in that match.

 He moved on loan to Scottish club Hamilton Academical in August 2022.

+He was released by Fulham at the end of the 2022–23 season.
+He signed for Greek club AEK Athens B in September 2023.

+After playing back in France for Avranches, he signed for Romanian club Politehnica Iași in July 2025.